quic/sample-apps-for-robotics-platforms/RB5/linux_kernel_4_x/ROS-apps/ROS-IMU/ReadMe.md

 Once network is setup on Qualcomm Robotics RB5, follow these pre-requisite steps to setup ROS2

 ## 1. Download and Install ROS2
 1.1.
-Log in to Qualcomm Robotics RB5 through adb
+Log in to Qualcomm Robotics RB5 through adb, In a terminal window enter -
 ```bash
 adb shell
 ```